To perfect a marker, the applicant company or individual must provide the Commission with a statement.

 This statement is often called a 'proffer'.
-Commission staff will discuss the specific requirements in more detail with marker-holders, but the following is typically the minimum required information (with supporting evidence):
+The Commission will send the marker holder a letter detailing the types of information we require in the proffer in order to perfect their marker, and Commission staff will discuss the specific requirements in more detail with marker-holders.
+However the following is typically the minimum required information (with supporting evidence):

 1. Details of the cartel arrangements, including:

-- the good(s) and/or service(s) affected by the cartel
+the product(s) and/or service(s) affected by the cartel

-- the timeframes of when the cartel arrangements were entered into and/or applied
+the geographic scope and duration of the cartel, including when the cartel arrangements were entered into and/or applied

 2. All records and documents available to the applicant that provide evidence of the existence of anti-competitive agreements between cartel members, including (if available):

-- copies of relevant emails and correspondence between conspirators
+copies of relevant emails, instant messages and correspondence between conspirators

 Please note that the expression 'conspirators' includes facilitators who were not cartel members themselves.